 When a someone is actively blaming someone for the way they feel and at the same time is trying to persuade others to join them in that behavior, we call it an attack.
+An attack is not a disagreement on policy.
 An attack is more than criticizing or showing upset at a person; it involves organizing against them.
 This can happen when there are real problems to be faced and also when a person is upset without there being a significant problem.
 Personal upsets can cloud our judgment on larger issues.

 Our experience has been that pursuing an attack, whatever its actual basis, has not led to finding good solutions to problems and has unnecessarily divided people who could otherwise work as allies.
 So, we have developed other procedures for handling these situations.

 How are mistakes addressed and corrected in RC?

 RC uses a transformative justice understanding that people should not be left alone with or punished for their mistakes, but supported to learn, grow, and heal.
 Leadership requires taking risks, and no one should be expected to be perfect.
 At the same time, people need to recognize their mistakes, take responsibility for them, and do their best to repair any harm they caused.